What We Do

 Focus on providing a tech-enabled service

 Your software login doesn’t have to do everything.
+It just needs to be a viable option to help them solve a problem.

 In the early days, it is really easy to set up recurring billing outside of the platform.